A. P. Herbert: Personal life

 Herbert first met his future wife, Gwendolyn Harriet Quilter, daughter of Harry Quilter, in the summer of 1914.
 They became engaged in December 1914 and were married in the first week of 1915 by Frederic Iremonger, Vicar of St James the Great in Bethnal Green.
 Herbert wore his formal dress uniform as an Acting Leading Seaman for the wedding.
 They spent their honeymoon in a room in Fulham Road.

 Gwendolyn lived to the age of 97, dying in 1986.
 Lady Herbert was elected in 1966 as the first President of Hammersmith Chess Club and was a well-known face on the chess circuit.
 They had four children: Crystal, Lavender, Jocelyn and John.

 The Thames

 Herbert loved the River Thames.
 He lived beside it at Hammersmith, West London.
 He was a member of the Thames Conservancy Board and a Freeman of the Company of Watermen and Lightermen.

-In 1966, he wrote a book, The Thames (Weidenfeld & Nicolson), in which he explored the "machinery" of the river in all its aspects.
+In 1966, he wrote a book, The Thames, in which he explored the "machinery" of the river in all its aspects.